 Prioritise important tasks

-Tasks can be grouped in four categories:
+Tasks can be grouped into 4 categories:

 - urgent and important

 - neither urgent nor important

 People who manage their time well concentrate on "not urgent but important" activities.
 That way they lower the chances of activities ever becoming "urgent and important".

 "The aim is to learn how to become better at reducing the number of urgent and important tasks.
 Having to deal with too many urgent tasks can be stressful," says Emma.

 One study found that 1 in 3 office workers suffers from email stress.
 Making a decision the first time you open an email is crucial for good time management.

 - Delete: you can probably delete half the emails you get immediately.

 - Do: if the email is urgent or can be completed quickly.